Professor: Jeanine Basinger

 Course offerings vary from year to year and not all courses are available in every year.
 With prior approval by the department chair, one history/theory course from another institution may be transferred to the Wesleyan major.
 The department does not offer group or individual tutorials other than senior thesis projects, but uncredited opportunities to work on individual senior films are available.
 Consult the chair of film studies for further details.
 The Film Studies Department does not offer credit for internships.

-- FILM450 Sight & Sound Workshop or FILM451 Introduction to Digital Filmmaking
+- FILM450 Sight & Sound Workshop or FILM451 Introduction to Digital Filmmaking in Junior Year

-- A department designated seminar senior Year
+- A department designated seminar during Senior Year

 - FILM301 The History of Spanish Cinema